carlospachecolima/Climate-Projections-of-temperature-in-Brazil-2100-under-RCP4.5-RCP8.5-using-Eta-HadGEM2-ES/README.md

 Model and downscaling: Eta‐HadGEM2‐ES validated for Brazil at ~20 km resolution obtained in the website (http://pclima.inpe.br/analise/) and processed by QGIS

-Authors: Carlos Eduardo Pacheco Lima; Mariana Rodrigues Fontenelle; Marcos Brandão Braga
+Authors: Carlos Eduardo Pacheco Lima; Mariana Rodrigues Fontenelle; Marcos Brandão Braga Embrapa Hortaliças, Brasília, Distrito Federal, Brazil.

+CC BY 4.0 License Summary
+Creative Commons Attribution 4.0 International (CC BY 4.0)

+You are free to:

+Share — copy and redistribute the material in any medium or format

+Adapt — remix, transform, and build upon the material

+for any purpose, including commercially

+The licensor cannot revoke these freedoms as long as you follow the license terms.

+Under the following terms:
+Attribution — You must give appropriate credit (e.g. include author name, project title), provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in a way that suggests the licensor endorses you or your use.

+No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+Notices:
+You do not have to comply with the license for elements that are in the public domain or where your use is permitted by an applicable exception or limitation.

+No warranties are given.
+The license may not grant all permissions necessary for your intended use (for example, rights such as privacy, publicity, or moral rights might limit how you use the material).